 Asser El Jadeed purchased a section of Michigan City’s Greenwood Cemetery so that Muslims could be buried according to Islamic tradition—wearing a simple white cloth with the body facing toward Mecca.
 Its first leader was Nefew Sam Jazzeny, who married Emily Mohamed of South Dakota, and raised a family in a town that increasingly relied on tourism to sustain its local economy.

-Likely unknown to the non-Muslim residents of Michigan City, Indiana, was the fact that the first mosque built in Indiana was a Shi‘a Muslim mosque.
+Likely unknown to the non-Muslim residents of Michigan City, Indiana, was the fact that the first formal mosque in Indiana was a Shi‘a Muslim mosque.
 Many of these Shi‘a Muslims came from the part of Syria that would later gain independence as the Republic of Lebanon.
 Lebanon had a large Shi‘a population then, and today, they are the Muslim majority in that country.

 Though this landmark of Indiana’s religious history has been physically erased, recalling its presence has never been more important.
 Mosques have been part of Indiana’s landscape for more than eight decades.
 Indiana, like Michigan, North Dakota, Iowa, and Illinois, should be seen as one of the states that made the American Midwest a cradle of Islamic institutions in America.